una-auxme/paf/doc/development/debugging.md

 - Adjusting the launch configurations is a bit cumbersome
 - The side effects of just "stopping" a node with the debugger are unknown

+#### Debug Components Architecture

+More technical usage information can be found in the:

+- [debug_wrapper](../../code/debug_wrapper.py): Acts as a proxy that wraps the target node and enables remote debugging capabilities.
+- [debug_logger](../../code/debugging/src/debug_logger.py): Handles the logging of debugging-related events and exceptions, ensuring they are properly published to the ROS ecosystem.

+The wrapper uses the logger to ensure that any debugging-related issues (connection problems, initialization errors, etc.) are visible through the /rosout topic.

 ## Rebuild docker containers